 “I take the time to get to know my clients and their families.
 I am very patient, easy-going and a good listener.”

-Paul is a highly regarded, Philadelphia-based attorney with decades of experience in all areas of estate planning, including the successful settlement of over 600 estates and selection for “The Best Lawyers in America (Woodward/White)” for over 25 years.
+Paul is a highly regarded, Philadelphia-based attorney with decades of experience in all areas of estate planning, including the successful settlement of over 600 estates and selection for “The Best Lawyers in America (Woodward/White)” since 1989.
 Individuals and corporate entities turn to him for estate and trust administration, Orphans’ Court litigation, fiduciary and tax law concerns, and other complex estate planning issues.

 Paul is patient, easy-going, and a good listener.
 He is happy to take the time to get to know his clients and their families.
 Paul genuinely enjoys helping people and the variety of tasks, skills, and experience that he is expected and able to use to achieve success.
 In fact, his favorite quote is, “Enjoy what you do and do it well.”

 In his free time, Paul’s favorite avocation is flying airplanes, something that he has been doing for over 60 years.
 He also enjoys biking, swimming, sailing and walking.
 When it comes to less strenuous activities, Paul enjoys reading American history while sitting on a deck or porch with a good view of the mountains or the ocean and is something of a newspaper junkie, reading two daily and two weekly papers.